 The read-only or write protection should be removed from the external device when you complete the above steps.
 Go to the following if you want to enable read-only or write protection:-

-And on the right side of this double-click on WriteProtect and changes its Value data to 1.
+And on this right side, double-click on WriteProtect and change its Value data to 1.

-How to remove read-only or write protect with a software?
+How to remove read-only or write protection with software?

-EaseUS Tools M is a freeware and tiny (less than 9MB in size) application that removes the read-only or writes protection from external devices.
+EaseUS Tools M is a freeware and tiny (less than 9MB in size) application that removes read-only or writing protection from external devices.